LAW 2514 - Intellectual Property Law

 Learning & Teaching Activities

-Learning & Teaching ModesLectures supported by problem-solving seminars developing material covered in lectures.
-Technology permitting, lectures will be recorded and posted on MyUni.
+Learning & Teaching ModesOnline lectures supported by problem-solving seminars developing material covered in lectures.
+Online lectures will be available on MyUni and must be viewed before seminars start.
 Recording of seminars is not permitted because students should be free to participate without concerns about being recorded.

 Seminars are a critical component of your learning in this course.
 The communication skills developed in seminars by regularly and actively participating in discussions are considered to be most important by the School and are highly regarded by employers and professional bodies.
 Most importantly, if you choose not to attend seminars, you will miss out on a good deal of the course material.